jts34805/Quantitative-and-sensitive-sequencing-of-somatic-mutations-induced-by-a-maize-transposon/README.md

 This repository is for code related to the analysis, and mapping/quantitation of Museq2 data associated with the paper "Quantitative and sensitive sequencing of somatic mutations induced by a maize transposon"

-To navigate this repository, raw fastqs should first be processed using the script "Data_Mapping_Pipeline" in the "DataMappingPipeline" directory.
+To navigate this repository, raw fastqs should first be processed into txt files compatible with R using the script "Data_Mapping_Pipeline" in the "DataMappingPipeline" directory.
 The output txt files from this pipeline should then be converted into an R list object using the "Data_Processing_1_MakeCleanData" script in the "MuInsertionQuantification_R" directory.
 This R list object, named "CleanData" can then be converted into an R matrix named "MuCounts" using the "Data_Processing_2_CleanDataToMuCountsMatrix" script in the "MuInsertionQuantification" directory.
 This R matrix can be used to quantify Mu Insertion Allele frequencies using scripts "MuCounts_Analysis" in the "MuInsertionQuantification_R" directory.